emmercm/www/src/blog/_flatline.md

 **Failure to make progress**

-- Network connections or threads are not being released, causing other threads to wait forever
+- Your service isn't releasing network connections or threads, causing other threads to wait forever
-- Conflicting mutexes has caused a deadlock between threads
+- Your service is deadlocking due to conflicting mutexes
-- The service repeatedly consumes a "poison pill" message, preventing consumption of subsequent messages
+- Your service is repeatedly consuming a "poison pill" message from a queue, preventing progress

 **Failure to stay alive**

-- The service is overwhelmed with data, causing it to run out of memory
+- Your service is overwhelmed with data, causing it to run out of memory
+- Your service
 - A storage disk is full, or is made full every time a service runs

 Some of these situations can be tricky to detect, but it is imperative that you try to.